LAST UPDATED 4/21/2026

 Would authorize a local jurisdiction to allow a licensed cannabis retailer to conduct sales or deliveries at a drive-through, pass-out window, or slide-out tray, if the sales and deliveries are made through a fixed-pane security window with a security drawer.
 Referred to Com. on B. and P. Set FOR Hearing ON 21-APR-26.

-AB 1884 (Hadwick) Interscholastic athletics: drug testing: suspensions: nicotine use.
-Set FOR Hearing in Assembly Committee on Arts, Entertainment, Sports, & Tourism ON 7-APR-26 9 a.m.
+AB 1884 (Hadwick/Sharp-Collins) Interscholastic athletics: drug testing: suspensions: nicotine use.
+Passed Assembly Committee on Arts, Entertainment, Sports, & Tourism; hearing in Education committee cancelled at request of the author.

 AB-2617 (Schiavo) NO LONGER A CANNABIS BILL.
 It’s now the Protecting Kids from Online Gambling Act.